Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Federated Optimization

-FedProx\cite{li2018federated} is a variation of the local SGD solver that introduces a proximal term in the update rule to regularize the local updates based on the divergence of the local solution from the global solution (i.e., the community model).
+FedProx~\cite{li2020federatedopt} is a variant of the local SGD solver that introduces a proximal term in the update rule to regularize the local updates based on the divergence of the local solution from the global solution (i.e., the community model $w_c$).
 The local solution $w_{t+1}$ is computed as:

 The proximal term $\mu$ controls the divergence of the local solution from the global.
-The Fedprox regularization term is also used in FedAsync.
-In this work, we compare the different federated learning policies using both local optimizers.
+In this work, we study the effectiveness of the Semi-Synchronous protocol for all three local SGD solver variants.